VanCannon/RAG_local/README.md

 # Setup - Windows
 This was all done in a Powershell terminal on Windows 11

 1. Install python3 and pip (pip comes with pytohn3 latest versions) on Windows [video](https://www.youtube.com/watch?v=TNAu6DvB9Ng)
 `python3 --version`
 `pip --verison`

-3. Install git
+2. Install git
 `winget install --id Git.Git -e --source winget`
-(Have to say Yes for approval)
+A separate windows opens asking for permission, say yes.
 Close the Powershell window and open a new one so the new path can take hold. git --version
 `git --version`

-5. Create a project folder and clone the repository.
+4. Create a project folder and clone the repository.
 Change "myProjectName" to wahtever you want.
 ```bash
 git clone https://github.com/VanCannon/RAG_local.git myProjectName
 cd myProjectName